 Several summers of commercial fishing in Alaska.

 Fellow at the Program on Ethics and Public Affairs, The Mansfield Center, University of Montana

-Mountain biking, skiing, gardening.
+Mountain biking, skiing, vegetable and flower gardening.